HotCheetoFingers88/Intelligent-Python-Tutor/ml-service/README.md

 Each call should return JSON with mastery updates, feedback messaging, or the next skill suggestion - exactly what the Next.js app consumes.

 ---

-## 5. Production Notes

-- Deploy the service to Render, Railway, or another Python-friendly host.
-- Set `ML_API_URL` in the Vercel project to point at the deployed FastAPI app.
-- Keep the endpoint contract stable; the Next.js layer expects the JSON structures above.